-(a) The Group is engaged in factory affair and mechatronic system including clean room, automatic supply system of (specialty) gas and chemicals, monitor system, turn-key and hook-up project services.
+- (a) The Group is engaged in factory affair and mechatronic system including clean room, automatic supply system of (specialty) gas and chemicals, monitor system, turn-key and hook-up project services.
 Construction contract revenue from providing services is recognized in the accounting period in which the services are rendered.
 For fixed-price contracts, revenue is recognized based on the actual service provided to the end of the reporting period as a proportion of the total services to be provided.
 This is determined based on the actual costs spent relative to the total expected costs.
 The customer pays at the time specified in the payment schedule.
-If the services rendered exceed the payment, a contract asset is recognized.
-If the payments exceed the services rendered, a contract liability is recognized.

-(b) The Group's estimate of revenue, costs and progress towards complete satisfaction of a performance obligation is subject to a revision whenever there is a change in circumstances.
+If the services rendered exceed the payment, a contract asset is recognized. - (b) The Group's estimate of revenue, costs and progress towards complete satisfaction of a performance obligation is subject to a revision whenever there is a change in circumstances.
 Any increase or decrease in revenue or costs due to an estimate revision is reflected in profit or loss during the period when the management becomes aware of the changes in circumstances.